 A solar thermal panel is not the same as a solar panel.
 While solar panels utilise the heat from the sun to generate electricity, the process is different in solar thermal technology.
 Here, sunlight is used to generate heat instead of electricity.

 Usually, the heat energy produced by solar thermal panels is used for water heating purposes.
-In short, this is how solar thermal technologies operate: the thermal panels installed on the rooftops of households function as sunlight collectors.
+In short, this is how solar thermal technologies operate: the solar panels installed on households’ rooftops function as sunlight collectors.
 The heat energy thus generated is then used to heat the water.
 Finally, the heated water is transported for daily use via connected tubes.

-While solar thermal collectors are generally used for water heating, they also have other applications.
-For instance, you will find these collectors functioning as solar parabolic troughs, solar towers, and solar air heaters.
+Solar thermal collectors are generally used for water heating but have other applications; for instance, these collectors function as solar parabolic troughs, towers, and air heaters.

 However, in the UK, solar thermal collectors are predominantly used in residential buildings and large households with significant domestic hot water needs.

 What are the Different Types of Solar Thermal Systems?

 There are two solar thermal system types dedicated to heating water, and they are as follows:

 A flat plate collector is usually comprised of four main parts-

 - Insulation on the front and back surfaces of the solar collector

 The absorber plate’s function is to establish fluid circulation passageways.
 The absorbers can be made of polymers, copper, aluminium or steel.
 On the other hand, the purpose of the transparent cover is to facilitate optimum penetration of solar energy.
 Most flat plate collectors use a honeycomb structure to reduce the loss of heat energy.